Engee documentation

 Details

-The direction of rotation of the gear corresponding to positive rotation of the worm screw.
+The direction of rotation of the gear corresponding to the positive rotation of the worm screw.

-• When set to `Left-hand', rotating the worm screw in the positive direction will cause the pinion to rotate in the negative direction.
+• If the value is set to Left-hand. rotating the worm screw in the positive direction will cause the gear to rotate in the negative direction.

 Values